 - 1 ¾ cups unbleached all-purpose flour

-- ¼ cup chilled vegan butter + 1-2 tbsp melted vegan butter, for topping
+- ¼ cup chilled vegan butter + 1-2 tablespoon melted vegan butter, for topping

-- Marinate cubed tofu in 2 ½ cups of vegetable broth and 2 tbsp soy sauce for at least 1 hour.
+- Marinate cubed tofu in 2 ½ cups of vegetable broth and 2 tablespoon soy sauce for at least 1 hour.
 Reserve leftover marinade.

-- Add an additional ½ tbsp of vegan butter to pan and sauté mushrooms until golden-brown and tender.
+- Add an additional ½ tablespoon of vegan butter to pan and sauté mushrooms until golden-brown and tender.
 Set mushrooms aside and leave any residual butter/mushroom broth in the pan.

-- Add ½ tbsp butter to the pan and cook onions, celery, and carrots until onion is tender and translucent.
+- Add ½ tablespoon butter to the pan and cook onions, celery, and carrots until onion is tender and translucent.
 Add minced garlic and cook for 1 minute.

 - Add ¼ cup all-purpose flour and cook, stirring often, for 2 minutes.